Insights for Organisations

 1. Real-time threat detection

 Traditional cybersecurity measures often rely on predefined rules to identify potential threats.
 However, these static rulesets can fall short in the face of rapidly evolving attack techniques.
-AI, particularly machine learning algorithms, excels in real-time threat detection by continuously analyzing vast amounts of data to identify patterns indicative of potential threats.
-This enables organizations to detect anomalies and potential security breaches as they happen, providing a critical edge in the race against cybercriminals.
+AI, particularly machine learning algorithms, excels in real-time threat detection by continuously analysing vast amounts of data to identify patterns indicative of potential threats.
+This enables organisations to detect anomalies and potential security breaches as they happen, providing a critical edge in the race against cybercriminals.

 2. Behavioral analytics